Arunvishnu123/Peer-to-Peer-BlockChain/Readme.md

 The goal of the project is to implement a blockchain -  peer-to-peer system inspired by Bitcoin.It uses a tracker  which help to add peers to the network and also, the Peer-to-Peer communication to share the data between the nodes in the cheese chain(Block-Chain)

-## Project Members -
+## Team Members -
 - Arun Raveendran Nair Sheela

 ##Folder structure explanation
-* BlockChain -
-    - CheeseCoin
-      - BlockChain
-        - BlockChain.py
-        - BlockValidation.py
-        - GenesisBlock.py
-      - Blocks
-        - BlockMining.py
-        - CreateBlock.py
-        - MerkelRootsCreation.py
-      - Transaction
-        - CreateTransactionData.py
-        - CreateTransactionDictionaryLedger.py
-        - CreateTransactionLedger.py
-        - Decryption.py
-        - Encryption.py
-        - GeneratePublicPrivateKey.py
-      - main.py
-    - Database
-      - BlockChain.py
-      - CreateDatabase.py
-      - Ledger.py
-      - MineComplete.py
-      - PeerDetails.py
-      - Transaction.py
-    - Network
-      - MessageType -
-        - History.py
-        - Join.py
-        - KeepAlive.py
-        - LastHash.py
-        - MineComplete.py
-        - NewBlock.py
-        - Ping.py
-        - SendNodeData.py
-        - Transaction.py
-        - TransactionLedger.py
-      - RequestType
-        - BroadcastMultiple.py
-        - BroadcastSelected.py
-        - ReceiveMessage.py
-      - TrackerClient
-        - Client.py
-        - MessageCreationToTracker.py
-      - Queue
-        - Queue.py
-* Database -
-    - BlockChain.db
-* Images -
-* Tracker -
-    - Database
-      - Creation.py
-      - MessageQueue.py
-      - PeerDetails.py
-    - DatabaseSource
+* ##BlockChain - Blockchain folder contain all the packages used for each peers
+    - ###CheeseCoin - It is package which contain th modules which help to create only blockchain parts
+      - ###BlockChain -
+        - BlockChain.py - Module helps to add the mined block to the existing chain
+        - BlockValidation.py - Module helps to validate the entire blockchain/cheesechain
+        - GenesisBlock.py - Module helps to calculate the first block in the block chain
+      - ###Blocks
+        - BlockMining.py - Module helps to mine the created block and calculate the nonce
+        - CreateBlock.py - Module helps to create the Block in dictionary data structure by adding the elements as per the structure
+        - MerkelRootsCreation.py - Module helps to create the merkel roots of the transactions in the Transaction Ledger
+      - ###Transaction
+        - CreateTransactionData.py - Module which create the transaction message which contain transaction message,sender and receiver name,timestamp in dictionary data structure for sending
+        - CreateTransactionDictionaryLedger.py -
+        - CreateTransactionLedger.py -
+        - Decryption.py - Module used to decrypt the message in the receiver side
+        - Encryption.py - Module used to encrypt the message in the sender side
+        - GeneratePublicPrivateKey.py - Module used to create the private and public key for each peers
+        - TransactionData.py - module used to convert the message and amount entered by the sender to dictionary data structure for the encryption purpose
+      - main.py - This main module test the whole modules written above and verify that all the module is working fine as per sequence of operation.
+Purpose of this module is only for testing the BLockChain working without the networking an any kind of database and data sharing
+    - ###Database
+      - BlockChain.py - Module used to do the CRUD operation for the BlockChain Table
+      - CreateDatabase.py - Module used to create the database name "BlockChain.db" in the specified location
+      - Ledger.py - Module used to do the CRUD operation for the Transaction Ledger Table
+      - MineComplete.py - Module used to do the CRUD operation for the MineComplete table
+      - PeerDetails.py - Module used to do the CRUD operation for the PeerDetails table
+      - Transaction.py - Module used to do te CRUD operation for the Transaction table
+    - ###Network
+      - MessageType - Package used to create message structures for and broadcasting and also, extract the required information from the received message(for more information  - check the protocol.md file)
+        - Join.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "JOIN" request(for more information  - check the protocol.md file)
+        - KeepAlive.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "KEEPAlIVE" request(for more information  - check the protocol.md file)
+        - LastHash.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "LASTHASH" request(for more information  - check the protocol.md file)
+        - MineComplete.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "MINECOMPLETE" request(for more information  - check the protocol.md file)
+        - NewBlock.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "NEWBLOCK" request(for more information  - check the protocol.md file)
+        - Ping.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "PING" request(for more information  - check the protocol.md file)
+        - SendNodeData.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "SENDNODEDATA" request(for more information  - check the protocol.md file)
+        - Transaction.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "TRANSACTION" request(for more information  - check the protocol.md file)
+        - TransactionLedger.py - Module used to create message structure as per format  for sending and also, extract the information received a convert the data to tuples to log the data to the database for the "TRANSACTIONLEDGER" request(for more information  - check the protocol.md file)
+      - ###RequestType - This package contains the modules which used to send messages to the peers and receive messages from peers
+        - BroadcastMultiple.py - Module used to broadcast the message to multiple peers
+        - BroadcastSelected.py - Module used to broadcast the message to only one selected peers
+        - ReceiveMessage.py - Module used to receive message from the other peers and tracker
+      - ###TrackerClient
+        - Client.py - Module used to send the message only to the tracker
+        - MessageCreationToTracker.py - Module used to create a dictionary which contain IP address,portnumber,name and publickey the new peer which will be send to the tracker
+      - ###Queue
+        - Queue.py - Module used to return the value from the threaded function(Queue Data structure)
+* ###Database -
+    - BlockChain.db - Database which is used store the information of the blockchain
+* ###Images - Folder which contain the architecture and diagrams required for the documentation
+* ##Tracker - Folder which contain all the packages and modules required for the Tracker logic
+    - ###Database
+      - Creation.py -Module used to create the database for the tracker
+      - MessageQueue.py - Module used to do the CRUD operation for the MessageQueue table
+      - PeerDetails.py - Module used to do the CRUD operation for the PeerDetails table
+    - ####DatabaseSource - Tracker database source folder
       - Tracker.db
-    - Queue
-      - QueueThreading.py
-    - Server
+    - ###Queue
+      - QueueThreading.py - Module used to return the value from the threaded function(Queue Data structure)
-      - Server.py
+    - ###Server
-* AutoEvaluation.md
-* CreateDB-Tables.py
-* mainactions.py
+      - Server.py - Module for creating tracker server,sending the new peer details, receiving new peer details and check the status of the network
-* mainresponses.py
+* ###AutoEvaluation.md
+* ###CreateDB-Tables.py - Module used to create table in the database only for the BLOCKCHAIN/CHEESECHAIN
+      - Run this module to create tables in the database if it is  not created
+* ##mainactions.py -   Main Module which help to give command to the system from the user for the corresponding operations like "JOIN","MINING","TRANSACTIONS" etc which should explain in detail later in the same document
+      - Run this module in every peers to send the data( run compulsory for every peer)
+* ##mainresponses.py - Main Module which help to receive the messages broadcast in the network
+      - Run this module in every peers to recieve the data( run compulsory for every peer)
 * protocol.md
 * Readme.md
-* Trackermain.py
+* ##Trackermain.py  - Tracker main Module to run the tracker server
+      - Run this module only in the system which is selected as tracker
 ##Procedure for starting the application

 ##Architecture of the System